binaryage/asepsis-web/index.md

 ## Installation

 TotalTerminal is a plugin for Terminal.app.
-It provides Visor Window which slides down when you press a hot-key.
+It provides persistent Visor Window which slides down when you press a hot-key.
+Remember Quake Console?

   1. Run installer
   2. Configure your keyboard trigger by selecting the `Preferences...` -> `TotalTerminal` and edit your keyboard hot-key.
 By default it is `CTRL+~`